mintynet/nano-can/README.md

 <br><b>Schematic</b>
 ![PCB Schematic](Schematic_nano-can-pcb.png)
 Note:
-<br>Arduino Nano goes on the top with the URL on.
+<br>Arduino Nano goes on the top with the URL on, the square at one end denote the position of the USB connector.
 ![Arduino Nano](arduino-nano.jpg)
-<br>MCP2515 Module goes on the bottom but DO NOT solder the Terminator Jumper or CAN pin headers to the PCB
+<br>MCP2515 Module goes on the bottom but <b>DO NOT</b> solder the Terminator Jumper or CAN pin headers to the PCB
 <br>You may require a jumper on the Terminator resistor
+<br>To solder the CAN module to the board, add extra solder to the back of the pins, then heat the pins and push through so that the pins are on the rear, then remove the plastic pin spacer left on the top and add extra solder to the pins.
 ![MCP2515](mcp2515.JPG)
 <br>L goes to OBD2 pin 14
 <br>H goes to OBD2 pin 6